IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ---

-# Part III : Make you own banking application
+# Part III: Make you own banking application

 A quick banking application has been developed in order to help you to start coding.
 This web application (HTML/CSS/javascript) uses banking APIs introduced before.